-A 2020 Proofpoint hacking statistics report shows that an unprecedented 88% of organizations experienced targeted phishing attacks in 2019.
+A 2020 Proofpoint hacking statistics report shows that 88% of organizations experienced targeted phishing attacks in 2019.
 That same year, 86% had their business email network compromised by hackers.
-These numbers demonstrate that rather than casting a wide net, hackers are now targeting specific businesses to ensure their phishing campaigns’ success.
+These numbers demonstrate that instead of casting a wide net, hackers are now targeting specific businesses to ensure their phishing campaigns’ success.

 8. Since 2011, the number of mobile phishing attacks has been growing by 85% each year.

 According to mobile phishing statistics, the number of attacks has been growing since 2011 at a steady annual rate of 85%.
 In the first quarter of 2020 alone, mobile phishing attacks have gone up by 37%.

 Mobile devices are mostly targeted for all the personal and corporate data they carry.
 Research shows that mobile users are three times more likely to fall for phishing scams.